paysera/javascript/README.md

     const foo = 'superLongLongLongLongLongLongLongLongString';
     ```

+<a name="variables--no-unused-vars"></a>
+  - [13.8](#variables--no-unused-vars) Disallow unused variables. eslint: [`no-unused-vars`](https://eslint.org/docs/rules/no-unused-vars)

+    > Why?
+Variables that are declared and not used anywhere in the code are most likely an error due to incomplete refactoring.
+Such variables take up space in the code and can lead to confusion by readers.

+    ```javascript
+    // bad

+    var some_unused_var = 42;

+    // Write-only variables are not considered as used. var y = 10;
+    y = 5;

+    // A read for a modification of itself is not considered as used. var z = 0;
+    z = z + 1;

+    // Unused function arguments.
+    function getX(x, y) {
+        return x;
+    }

+    // good

+    function getXPlusY(x, y) {
+      return x + y;
+    }

+    var x = 1;
+    var y = a + 2;

+    alert(getXPlusY(x, y));

+    // 'type' is ignored even if unused because it has a rest property sibling.
+    // This is a form of extracting an object that omits the specified keys. var { type, ...coords } = data;
+    // 'coords' is now the 'data' object without its 'type' property.
+    ```

 **[⬆ back to top](#table-of-contents)**

 ## Hoisting

   <a name="hoisting--about"></a><a name="14.1"></a>
-  - [14.1](#hoisting--about) `var` declarations get hoisted to the top of their closest enclosing function scope, their assignment does not. `const` and `let` declarations are blessed with a new concept called [Temporal Dead Zones (TDZ)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_Dead_Zone_and_errors_with_let).
+  - [14.1](#hoisting--about) `var` declarations get hoisted to the top of their closest enclosing function scope, their assignment does not. `const` and `let` declarations are blessed with a new concept called [Temporal Dead Zones (TDZ)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_Dead_Zone).
 It’s important to know why [typeof is no longer safe](http://es-discourse.com/t/why-typeof-is-no-longer-safe/15).

     ```javascript
     // we know this wouldn’t work (assuming there